Research Unit Media Reception and Media Effects

 Research Projects

-Further information about the project Online Information Use of Older Adults.
+Further information about the project Online Information Use of Older Adults

-Duration: 10/2023 – 10/2026
+Duration: 2023 – 2026

-Leadership: Anna Kümpel
+Leadership: Prof. Anna Sophie Kümpel

-Financial support: Deutsche Forschungsgemeinschaft (DFG)
+Funding: Deutsche Forschungsgemeinschaft (DFG)

 DigiDeMo investigates the success factors of political campaigns in hybrid media systems, focusing on messages, technical channels, media use and impact.
 The aim is to understand the political impact of digitalization on democracy.

-Further information about the project Digital Democratic Mobilization in Hybrid Media Systems.
+Further information about the project Digital Democratic Mobilization in Hybrid Media Systems

-Financial Support: Bayerischen Forschungsinstituts für Digitale Transformation (bidt)
+Funding: Bayerischen Forschungsinstituts für Digitale Transformation (bidt)

 The interdisciplinary project KLIMA-MEMES investigates how humorous texts, images and videos shared online influence political decision-making in the context of public discourse on climate change.

-More information about the project KLIMA MEMES.
+More information about the project KLIMA MEMES

-Duration: 04/2023 - 03/2026
+Duration: 2023 – 2026

-Financial Support: Bayerisches Forschungsinstitut für digitale Transformation (bidt)
+Funding: Bayerisches Forschungsinstitut für digitale Transformation (bidt)

 The DD4SC project focuses on how awareness of, and willingness to contribute to, data donation studies can be enhanced through digital nudges, with the aim of achieving sustainable behavioral changes in the areas of environment and health.

-Further information about the project DataDonations4SustainableChange.
+Further information about the project DataDonations4SustainableChange

-Duration: 04/2023 - 03/2026
+Duration: 2023 – 2026

 Leadership: Dr. Jörg Haßler

-Financial support: Bayerisches Forschungsinstitut für Digitale Transformation (bidt), Bayerische Akademie der Wissenschaften (BAW)
+Funding: Bayerisches Forschungsinstitut für Digitale Transformation (bidt), Bayerische Akademie der Wissenschaften (BAW)

 The Team